 Reasons to see a general dentist

-Considering seeing a general dentist in Mission Viejo?
+Considering seeing a general dentist in Lake Forest?
 According to WebMD, a general dentist diagnoses, treats and manages overall oral health care needs, which includes gum care, root canals, fillings, crowns, veneers, bridges, preventive education and treating diseases of the mouth.
 This makes general dentists dental professionals who are similar to medical doctors in that they both provide people with primary care services.

 This is the type of dentist that everyone must make regular dental appointments with in order to ensure that their oral health is in good shape.
 Making regular dental appointments with a general dentist is not only necessary to ensure that there are no existing problems with one's oral health but also so patients can undergo regular dental cleanings.
 Regular dental cleanings are essential to remove any plaque buildup on one’s teeth that can cause gum disease.